 The order of Moed (“appointed time”) provides specific instructions for the rituals, observances and laws related to holidays and festivals.
 “Moed” is the biblical word used to describe special days that are set apart from non-sacred days.
-The prescribes six such sacred occasions: the weekly Sabbath, the Pilgrimage Festivals of Pesah (Passover), Sukkot (Tabernacles) and Shavuot (Pentecost), and what have become known as the High Holidays–Rosh Hashanah and Yom Kippur.
+The prescribes six such sacred occasions: the weekly Sabbath, the Pilgrimage Festivals of Pesah (Passover), (Tabernacles) and (Pentecost), and what have become known as the High Holidays–Rosh Hashanah and .

-Additionally, the Mishnah in Seder Moed depicts the special days of and as well as the 4 fast days.
-The absence of Hanukkah from this list has engendered considerable discussion, and may indicate the displeasure of the early Mishnah-era sages with the Maccabean dynasty.
+Additionally, the in Moed depicts the special days of and as well as the 4 fast days.
+The absence of from this list has engendered considerable discussion, and may indicate the displeasure of the early Mishnah-era sages with the Maccabean dynasty.